Peripli/service-manager/docs/dev/setup.md

 * Install with Helm

     The easiest way to install the Service Manager inside Minikube is to use the provided Helm charts.
-Run the following:

-    ```bash
-    TODO - add helm install for SM here
-    ```
+    The steps are described [here](../../deployment/k8s/README.md).

 * Test that it works

     TODO

-> **Note:** When regitering  a service broker inside the Service Manager beware of the fact that the Service Manager will need to be calling the broker's URLs.
+> **Note:** When registering  a service broker inside the Service Manager beware of the fact that the Service Manager will need to be calling the broker's URLs.
 This is important in case in your local setup the Service Manager is running on PCF Dev or Minikube and the registered service broker is running on `localhost`.
 In this case the URLs of the broker registered in the SM should point to `10.0.2.2` instead of `localhost`.
 The reason is that the Service Manager is running inside a virtual machine(either Minikube or PCF Dev) and needs to call `localhost` (where the service broker runs).
 Inside both PCF Dev's and Minikube's VM the host's `localhost` is resolved under `10.0.2.2`.

 ### Setup CF Proxy